Regional Revitalisation

 • Author Vee Design

 All great places are memorable.
-They are the ones you never want to leave and yearn to return to.
+They’re the ones you never want to leave and can’t wait to return to.

-These trends negatively affect the desire for private investment and further reduce the incentive for locals and visitors to come and linger.
+These trends discourage private investment and leave both locals and visitors with little reason to visit and linger.

 Our public spaces in our cities and towns have always contributed to the quality of our lives.
 A large part of our social and economic life occurs in our public streets, squares and gathering spaces.
 This places people at the centre of any great town.
 Creating great spaces and specifically great “Main Streets” for people to come, to meet, to live, to share, is at the core of what makes great regional towns work.